• Skip to main content

 Kate Ford | The Veg Space

-This easy Vegan Yule Log is a light chocolate sponge filled with a fluffy chestnut buttercream.
+This easy Vegan Yule Log is a light chocolate sponge filled with a rich chestnut brandy cream and covered in chocolate ganache.
 A beautiful festive centrepiece!

 Print Recipe Pin Recipe